ZupIT/beagle-docs/content/en/get-started/using-beagle-helpers/backend/beagle-grpc.md

 #### Windows System

-- Open a terminal and navigate to your new created project root and run the command:
+- Open a terminal, navigate to the new created project root and run the command:

 {{< tabs id="tab-8175" >}}
 {{% tab name="Gradle" %}}